Ginxss/tfds/README.md

 ```
 tf::hash_table<int, int> table(10, true);
 ```
-In this case, the hash table will not check the existing entries for duplicate keys when inserting.
-This makes inserting way faster since new entries just get appended to the beginning of a bucket list.
+In this case, the hash table will not check the existing entries for duplicate keys when inserting to improve performance.
 Note that this flag is mainly supposed to speed up insertion time if you KNOW that there can never be identical keys.
 If there are multiple keys inside the table, all functions like get(...) and remove(...) will only find one of the inserted pairs.

-Copy constructor and copy assignment operator also exist.
+Copy constructor, copy assignment operator, move constructor and move assignment operator also exist.

 ---